5121f/pacrs/README.md

 **pacrs** - `pacman` and `paru` wrapper (yes, wrapper above wrapper), with frendly CLI inspired by zypper and apt.

-paru is optional dependencie needed for AUR support.
+paru is optional dependency needed for AUR support.

 Some features and peculiarities: